crawlDisney: Beers Around the World (Showcase)

 6. The American Adventure

-Despite the microbrewing renaissance occuring in the United States right now, The American Adventure doesn’t normally serve many microbrews.
-Liberty Inn’s menu just changed and picked up Anchor Brewing Liberty Ale and Sweetwater IPA, so pick one up and enjoy the Voices of Liberty.
+Until recently, The American Adventure didn’t serve many microbrews.
+However, Liberty Inn’s menu changed recently and picked up Anchor Brewing Liberty Ale and Sweetwater IPA.
+The new Block and Hans stand also sells a variety of good beer including Victory Golden Monkey and Napa Smith Hopageddon Imperial IPA, so pick one up and enjoy the Voices of Liberty.

 Italy is possibly the best stop for beer in World Showcase.
 Tutto Gusto is your best bet for a beer without a full sit-down meal in Italy; head on in and try anything that isn’t a pale American lager or a Birra Moretti for best results.
-Of special note, in addition to the rotating taps, is the Tutto Gusto Coffee Porter brewed specially for this location only.
+The selection changes fairly regularly; we try to keep our list up to date so click the Tutto Gusto link for the latest.
 If Sergio, the Italian mime and juggler, is around be sure to check out his show (you may remember him from my Via Napoli article).

 Germany is full of places to get beer, but the same four are served at all of them.
-Try a Hövels or Schöfferhofer Grapefruit at the Trinken Beer Cart for a good beer in a convenient location, then watch the model trains travel around the tracks as you drink.
+Try a Warsteiner Premium Dunkel or a Schöfferhofer Grapefruit at Bier for a good beer in a convenient location, then watch the model trains travel around the tracks as you drink.
 Also, while you’re in Germany be sure to admire the beer steins!
 There’s a whole shop dedicated to them and they’re beautiful but a bit expensive.